Here Are Five Patriotic Video Games To Enjoy On Independence Day

 Saints Row IV

 The Saints Row series has always been known for its over-the-top antics and penchant for parody, but 2013’s Saints Row IV takes things to a whole new level.
-After becoming President of the United States and receiving superpowers, you’re tasked with fending off an alien invasion.
-Oh, did we forget to mention that actor Keith David is your right-hand man, and Vice President?
+After becoming president of the United States and receiving superpowers, you’re tasked with fending off an alien invasion.
+Oh, did we forget to mention that actor Keith David is your right-hand man and vice president?

 Grand Theft Auto V